 Introduction

-Medair is issuing this call for tender to select a supplier for the Provision of Air Transport Services for Medair Humanitarian Operation specified in Annex A.
+Medair is issuing this call for tender to select a supplier for the Provision of Air Transport Services for Medair Humanitarian Operation specified in Annex 3A.

-Successful Bidder(s) will be expected to enter into a formal contract with Medair (see draft contract- Annex D)
+Successful Bidder(s) will be expected to enter into a formal contract with Medair (see draft contract- Annex F)

 Although the successful Bidder will become the supplier this tender will not constitute an exclusive contract and in the event that the supplier cannot meet the stipulated lead time or specification then another supplier shall be sought by Medair for that particular purchase.